isomerpages/sp-dndas/_about/Singapore Polytechnic/Singapore Polytechnic Learning Journeys.md

 <p>• Agentic AI for anomaly detection, automated corrective action recommendations,
 and proactive communication with facilities teams for Smart Facilities Control</p>
-<p>•A Self-Help Platform designed to improve Incident Response Management
+<p>• A Self-Help Platform designed to improve Incident Response Management
 with Generative AI</p>